TravorLZH/travorlzh.github.io/_posts/2022-09-23-number-of-integers-that-are-sum-of-two-squares.md

 ---
 > This is written during the flight from Hong Kong to Frankfurt.

-In the previous articles, we investigate the number of ways to express integers as a sum of two squares, so one would naturally ask _how frequent are integers expressible as a sum of two squares?_ In other words, we hope to investigate the asymptotic behavior of the following function:
+In the previous articles, we investigate the number of ways to express integers as a sum of two squares, so one would naturally ask _how frequently are integers expressible as a sum of two squares._ In other words, we hope to investigate the asymptotic behavior of the following function:

 $$
 N(x)=\sum_{\substack{n\le x\\\exists a,b\in\mathbb Z\text{ s.t. }n=a^2+b^2}}1=\sum_{\substack{n\le x\\r(n)>0}}1.\tag1